-Seville oranges only have a very short season, make the most delicious homemade marmalade and don't let them go to waste.
-Their sharp tangy flavour makes the perfect marmalade for spreading on toast or for use in your baking.
+Seville oranges only have a very short season, make the most delicious homemade Seville orange marmalade and don't let them go to waste!
+Their sharp, tangy flavour makes the perfect marmalade for spreading on your morning toast or for use in your baking.

 - 650g Oranges (preferably Seville) 650g Oranges (preferably Seville)